AquaVentusTechnology/SCM_Project/README.md

 Hello.
 I am going to change this code for Mini Project SCM.
 Please add comment below.
+Thank you.